python-discord/bot/bot/resources/tags/environments.md

 • Resolve dependency issues by allowing the use of different versions of a package for different projects.
 For example, you could use Package A v2.7 for Project X and Package A v1.3 for Project Y.
 • Make your project self-contained and reproducible by capturing all package dependencies in a requirements file.
 Try running `pip freeze` to see what you currently have installed!
-• Install packages on a host on which you do not have admin privileges.
 • Keep your global `site-packages/` directory tidy by removing the need to install packages system-wide which you might only need for one project.